LeonardosGitHub/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 26. Click Ok at the bottom of the screen

-Create and edit access per-session profile for the Oauth/OIDC communication
+Create an Access per-session profile for the Oauth/OIDC communication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 27. Navigate to Access > Profiles/Policies > Access Profiles (Per-Session Policies) > click the + button or click Create